Chang Rong Si Bridge

 During the reign of King Chulalongkorn (Rama V), the bridge was restored by Prince Damrong Rajanubhab, the chancellor of the interior, in 1910.
-The end pieces feature sculptures of dogs' heads that symbolise the year of the dog in the Chinese zodiac.
+The end pieces feature sculptures of dogs' heads that symbolise the year of the dog in the Chinese zodiac, which also corresponds to the prince's birth year.

 Chang Rong Si was listed as a registered ancient monument of Bangkok in 1988.

+At the foot of the bridge and at the northeast corner of the intersection is the Fazal Building.
+The striking historic building was built in 1931.
+Originally, it was a Muslim merchant's department store named "E. M. Katib" selling European glassware, perfume, and crockery.